Canadian Caper: Sanctuary for diplomats

 Over a six-day odyssey, the Anders group, aided by Thai cook Somchai "Sam" Sriweawnetr, went from house to house, including one night spent at the British residential compound.
 After three days, the Bazargan government fell, and the diplomats realized the ordeal would not be over quickly.
 Looking for options, Anders contacted his old friend John Sheardown, a Canadian immigration officer, and received an enthusiastic invitation for the entire group.
 On November 10, five from the original Anders group (Anders, the Lijeks and the Staffords) arrived at the Sheardown residence.
 In addition to seeing John and Zena Sheardown, they were greeted by Canadian Ambassador Ken Taylor.
-The Staffords were taken by Taylor to his home, where they joined his wife Pat.
+The Staffords were taken by Taylor to his home, where they joined his wife Patricia (Pat).
 The other three stayed with the Sheardowns.
 They were sheltered by the two Canadian households for a total of 79 days.
 On November 27, Taylor received a call from the Swedish ambassador Kaj Sundberg, asking him to take in American Lee Schatz.
 Schatz had initially slept on the floor at the Swedish embassy and later stayed at the apartment of Swedish consul Cecilia Lithander.
 However, the Swedish ambassador felt he could better impersonate a Canadian.
 Taylor agreed, and placed Schatz in the Sheardown residence.

 The Canadians had taken great personal risks in sheltering the Americans, giving refuge in their private homes to the six American diplomats who were in danger.
 Two "friendly-country" embassy officials assisted as well, and an unoccupied diplomatic residence was used for several weeks.